 However, all of these present more complications, problems, and unlikely practice.
 Can you think of any other way to protect your test results?

 In addition to shift in standards and effects of HIPAA, the third data boundary change involves protecting test security.
 Because I, like you, would like to keep my research results, I follow a certain procedure to do so.
 Prior to assessment for clinical purposes, I obtain informed consent explaining the nature and purpose of the assessment.
-I then providing and opportunity for questions.
-Following assessment, I provide explanation sof results to the client.
+I then provide an opportunity for questions.
+Following assessment, I provide an explanation of results to the client.

 When such feedback has been provided with sufficient sensitivity and detail, it is unlikely that I will often be pestered with demands for copies of all the protocols and other raw data.
 When asked for such, it is permissible under HIPAA as well as the Ethics Code to propose various alternatives to a direct inspection of the test data, including offering a verbal explanation or written summary of the results, as long as this is acceptable to the client.